vitirover/academic_robot/README.md

 In the academic package you have a Jetson nano included.
 A Linux OS as well as some examples to use the robot are already pre-installed.
 If you want more informations on how to install your own setup you can refer to : [Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro)

 The password by default is "vitirover".
-Once you are logged in you can open Virtual Studio an navigate to academic_robot/examples.
+Once you are logged in you can open Visual Studio Code and navigate to academic_robot/examples.

 # Getting started: ROS

 ROS integration is currently only available for ROS1.
-Controls are sent to the robot the /cmd_vel topic to the robot thought our protobuf API.
+Controls are sent to the robot the **/cmd_vel topic** to the robot thought our protobuf API.
 We also provide integration with gazebo and our equations of motion of the robot.

 The specialized repository for vitirover ROS, which is directly structured as a ROS workspace, is here :